Publications

 A.M.
 Mychajliw, M.E.
 Kemp, and E.A.
 Hadly.
 2015.
 Using the Anthropocene as a teaching, communication and community engagement opportunity.
 The Anthropocene Review 2 (3): 267–278..

-For submitted papers and manuscripts in preparation please contact me.
+For other submitted papers and manuscripts in preparation please contact me.